Tui Ātua Tupua Tamasese Efi

+Early life and education

-Tupua was born on 1 March 1938 at Moto'otua in Samoa.
-He is the son of Samoa's first co-Head of State, O le Ao Mamalu o le Malo Tupua Tamasese Meaʻole (1905–1963) and Irene Gustava Noue Nelson, of Samoan, Swedish and British descent.
-He is also the nephew of Samoa's celebrated independence movement leader, Tupua Tamasese Lealofi III and the cousin of the nation's second Prime Minister, Tupua Tamasese Lealofi IV.
+Tupua was born on 1 March 1938 at Motoʻotua in Samoa.
+He is the son of Samoa's first co-head of state (O le Ao o le Malo), Tupua Tamasese Meaʻole (1905–1963), and Irene Gustava Noue Nelson, of Samoan, Swedish and British descent.
+He is also the nephew of Samoa's celebrated independence movement leader, Tupua Tamasese Lealofi III and the cousin of the nation's second prime minister, Tupua Tamasese Lealofi IV.

 Tupua attended primary school at the Marist Brothers School at Mulivai in the Samoan capital of Apia.
 He continued his education at St. Patrick's College in Silverstream, Wellington, New Zealand.
 He was also educated at Victoria University of Wellington, in New Zealand's capital city.